jergason/blorg/_posts/2019-08-24-protocols-and-etiquette.md

 author: jamison
 layout: post-no-feature
 title: Protocols and Etiquette
-description: "What is a protocol?"
+description: "What is a protocol?
+A protocol is a definition for how things communicate.
+Think of it like an etiquette."
 published: true
 ---
 What is a protocol?